Home insurance excess explained

-When both the building and contents at the one insured address are insured with us, and your claim is for loss or damage to both arising from the same incident, you'll have to pay whichever AAMI Flexi-Premiums® excess is the higher of the two (plus any other applicable excess).
+When both the building and contents at the one insured address are insured with us and your claim is for loss or damage to both arising from the same incident, you pay whichever is the higher of the contents AAMI Flexi-Premiums® excess or the building AAMI Flexi-Premiums® excess (plus any other applicable excess).
 The other excesses that apply are those under the cover with the higher AAMI Flexi-Premiums® excess.

 When don’t I have to pay an excess?

-- you’re not responsible for the loss or damage and the incident was caused by another person (but not a person within the definition of ‘you’ and not a person living at the address).
-You may be able to show this by providing a police report, expert reports, statement from a witness and/or photographs; and
+- you are not responsible for the loss or damage and the incident was caused by another person (but not a person within the definition of ‘you’ and not a person living at the address).
+You may be able to show this by providing, for example, a police report, expert reports, statement from a witness and/or photographs; and

 An excess also won’t apply if you’ve added Optional Excess-Free Glass cover to your AAMI Home Insurance policy for an additional premium, and you’re just making a claim for broken glass under that cover.

 - A guide to creating and maintaining your home inventory

 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 trading as AAMI.
 Read the relevant Product Disclosure Statement before buying this insurance.